djheru/reviews-api-sentiment-workflow/README.md

 - Check the sentiment of the review using AWS Comprehend service
 - Generate a unique ID for the review
 - Save the ID, the review, and the sentiment rating in a database
+- If the review sentiment is negative, send a notification email to a configured account

 ---